LGBTQ rights in Bulgaria: Hate crimes

 Hate crimes against LGBT people are not uncommon in Bulgaria, and are often ignored and go uninvestigated by authorities.
-In 2008, a 25-year-old student was brutally killed in a park in Sofia because he was perceived to be gay.
+In 2008, a 25-year-old student perceived to be gay was killed in a park in Sofia.
 During the investigation, a man testified that the two suspects were part of a group intending to "cleanse" the park of gays.
 On 27 September 2020, children as young as 14 or 15 were assaulted in Plovdiv, as part of an anti-LGBT "cleansing action" apparently done by ultra fans of Botev.

 In January 2014, the Government committed itself to outlaw hate crimes against LGBT people.
 However, following parliamentary elections in October 2014, the newly established Government has been silent on the issue.

-As of 2020, Bulgaria's Penal Code still does not protect LGBT people from hate crimes.
+On 28 July 2023, the National Assembly adopted a Law on Amendments and Supplements to the Criminal Code, which provides for heavier penalties for crimes committed on the basis of the victim's sexual orientation.

 Gender identity and expression

-The Bulgarian Personal Documents Act (Закон за българските лични документи), which came into effect on 1 April 1999, was the first law in Bulgaria regulating sex changes.
+The Bulgarian Personal Documents Act (Закон за българските лични документи), which came into effect on 1 April 1999, was the first law in Bulgaria regulating sex changes; it however has since been overruled by the Supreme Court of Cassation.
 There is no official data on the number of Bulgarians who have legally changed their gender.
-When a person undergoes sex reassignment surgery, they can change their passport, driver's license, personal identity document, birth certificate and uniform civil number to match their new sex.
-One cannot undergo sex reassignment surgery unless going to court and receiving a positive court decision.
-Other requirements include being at least 18 years of age and undergoing sterilization.
-Furthermore, such procedures are not covered by the state, and thus can be very costly.
-Without undergoing sex reassignment surgery, a person cannot change their legal gender in any official document.
+When a person undergoes sex reassignment surgery, they were able to change their passport, driver's license, personal identity document, birth certificate and uniform civil number to match their new sex.
 In 2016, however, three transgender women were allowed to change gender without undergoing surgery.

-A 2015 Eurobarometer survey found that only 29% of Bulgarians agreed with the statement that transgender people should be able to change their civil documents in order to match their inner gender identity.
+A 2015 Eurobarometer survey found that 29% of Bulgarians agreed with the statement that transgender people should be able to change their civil documents in order to match their actual gender identity.

 After the Constitutional Court's verdict on the Istanbul Convention, in which the court condemned attempts to introduce legislation for legal gender recognition, a transgender woman's application to change gender was rejected by a regional court.